Xiaoyu-Lu/GSoC_2020/docs/summary/phase1.md

   ```
   ![img](https://github.com/Xiaoyu-Lu/GSoC_2020/blob/master/docs/img/phase1-speakers_count.png)

-  For the rest of "times", we can normalize the count of time intervals for the speakers in each files.
+  For the rest of "times", we have to flatten the curve, i.e. normalize the count of time intervals for the speakers in each files.

   ​	e.g.  James appeared in 5 files.
 The number of time intervals of each file is stored in an array, nums=[10, 30, 1, 150, 9].
 We made 25 times as a threshold, then normalize the array .